fberchoff/fe-week-12-assignment/README.md

 - Add an employee to a pet store.
 - Update the phone number of a pet store.
 - Delete a pet store.

-## Features

-- Create and delete students
-- Record classes that students are registered to.
-Each class includes the class name, section, professor, and grade.

 ## Installation